bgeils/bgeils.github.io/portfolio.md

 ![alt text](https://raw.githubusercontent.com/bgeils/bgeils.github.io/master/images/tervaviz.png){: .center-image }

+*Iowa farmland for sale.*

 ## Quantum Visualization -- Harvard's Hackathon

 ![alt text](https://raw.githubusercontent.com/bgeils/bgeils.github.io/master/images/qcviz.gif){: .center-image }

+*Two bloch spheres, one has an X gate applied to it.*

 As quantum hardware is progressing there is a future where a programmer would execute certain portions of their programs on a quantum computer.
 To assist in the paradigm shift that software and hardware are going through in the quantum realm, our team built a quantum VM and visualization tool.
 The best case scenario is a future where this tool becomes the Code Academy for the quantum programmers.
 After researching optical and ion based quantum implementations I joined a team at Harvard to address the software angle of quantum.